Tufted titmouse: Description

-These small birds have a white front and grey upper body outlined with rust colored flanks.
-Other characteristics include their black foreheads and the tufted grey crest on their heads.
-In juveniles, the black forehead is greatly diminished such that they may be confused with the oak titmouse (although their ranges do not overlap).
+A small bird, the tufted titmouse has a white front and gray upper body outlined with rust-colored flanks.
+Other characteristics include its black forehead and the tufted grey crest on its head.
+In juveniles, the black forehead is greatly diminished such that it may be confused with the oak titmouse (although their ranges do not overlap).
 Males tend to be larger than females.

 The song of the tufted titmouse is usually described as a whistled peter-peter-peter, although this song can vary in approximately 20 notable ways.

 Distribution and habitat

-Its habitat is deciduous and mixed woods as well as gardens, parks, and shrublands.
-Although the tufted titmouse is non-migratory and originally native to the Ohio and Mississippi River basins, factors such as bird feeders have caused these birds to occupy a larger territory across the United States and stretching into Ontario and Quebec in Canada.
+The habitat of the tufted titmouse is deciduous and mixed woods as well as gardens, parks, and shrublands.
+Although it is non-migratory and originally native to the Ohio and Mississippi River basins, factors such as bird feeders have caused it to occupy a larger territory across the United States and stretching into Ontario and Quebec in Canada.
 During the second half of the 20th century and into the 21st century, the species' range has been expanding northwards.

 Behavior and ecology

 The tufted titmouse gathers food from the ground and from tree branches, frequently consuming a variety of berries, nuts, seeds, small fruits, insects, and other invertebrates.
 Caterpillars constitute a major part of its diet during the summer.
 This species is also a regular visitor to bird feeders.
 Its normal pattern is to scout a feeder from cover, fly in to take a seed, then fly back to shelter to consume the morsel, though caching is also very common.

-The titmouse can demonstrate curiosity regarding humans and sometimes will perch on a window ledge and seem to be peering into the house.
-It may also cling to the windows and walls of buildings seeking prey in wasp and hornet nests.
+The tufted titmouse can demonstrate curiosity regarding humans and sometimes will perch on a window ledge and seem to be peering into the house.
+It may also cling to the window frames and walls of buildings seeking prey in wasp and hornet nests.

-Titmice are very vocal and will respond to sounds of agitation in other birds.
+The tufted titmouse is vocally active and will respond to sounds of agitation in other birds.
 This species readily forms small flocks, known as troupes or banditries, which often associate with chickadees and other passerines when foraging.